PaulStryck/usb-c-pd-100W/README.md

 ### TODO:
 - Route PCB
 - Feedback Control Loop of the Buck-Boost controller.
 Key challenge is to keep it stable on entire output range.
-The chosen Inductor seems to be a good choice.
-Control loop might have to done experimentally.
+The chosen inductor seems to be a good choice.
+Control loop might have to be done experimentally.
 - Thermal design